ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-state-of-the-network-august-2023.md

 ### Data limitations:

-* All data is based on nodes which have won the redistribution game at least once per month.
+1. All data is based on nodes which have won the redistribution game at least once per month.
+While the average number of win events in every month for running a single staking node is greater than one, it is still possible to operate a node for a month without a win event occurring.

-* The data from March is incomplete as it began being collected from March 12th.
+2. The data from March is incomplete as it began being collected from March 12th.

 ### Network Total Monthly Rewards

+This metric is the total monthly rewards paid out across the entire network.

 | Month  | Total Rewards (BZZ)  |
 | ------ | -------------- |